Sandor Martín: La velada del año

-Sandor has colaborated in every single edition of "La velada del año", an anual boxing show created by the youtuber and streamer Ibai Llanos since 2021 to nowadays in which different youtubers and streamers of Spain and latin America have taken part.
+Sandor has collaborated in every single edition of "La velada del año", an annual boxing show created by the youtuber and streamer Ibai Llanos since 2021 to nowadays in which different youtubers and streamers of Spain and latin America have taken part.
 He trained to reven for the first edition and the he took part in the organization for the technical part in the rest of editions.
 This event has reached up to 3.8 simultaneous spectators in twitch in the 4th edition.